Bostan Karim: Testimony

 Karim chose to participate in his Combatant Status Review Tribunal.

 Karim's witnesses

-Karim began by asking why witnesses were disallowed.
-He was told that they were not “Not reasonably available”.
+Karim began by asking why witnesses he had cited were disallowed.
+He was told that they were “Not reasonably available”.
 Other Tribunals have specifically asked detainees to explain what they think unavailable witnesses would testify to.
-Karim wasn't asked to explain what he thought his witnesses would testify to.
+Karim was not asked to explain what he thought his witnesses would testify to.